Khanna-Aman/chess-rating-prediction/README.md

 # Chess Rating Prediction - Lichess

-This project predicts chess ratings using historical data from the Lichess website.
-The model is designed to handle various rating formats such as **Bullet**, **Blitz**, **Classical**, and more.
-It fetches rating data through the **Lichess API**, processes it, and predicts a player's future rating based on their past performance.
+This project predicts chess ratings using historical data from the **Lichess** website.
+The model is designed to handle various rating formats such as **Bullet, Blitz, Classical,** and more.
+It fetches rating data through the **Lichess API,** processes it, and predicts a player's future rating based on their past performance.

 ## Project Description